ibm-mas/gitops/docs/orchestration.md

     prune: true
 ```

 The ArgoCD Application Set git generators will automatically pick up configuration files pushed the the **Config Repo**.
-The resulting Applications will then be sychronized automatically due to the sync policy above.
+The generated Applications will then be sychronized automatically due to the sync policy above.
 In addition:

-- `selfHeal: true` will make ArgoCD undo any changes made manually to any cluster resources that it is managing.
-This ensures that proper...
+- [`selfHeal: true`](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automatic-self-healing): causes ArgoCD to trigger a sync if changes are made to a ArgoCD-managed resource in the live cluster by something other than ArgoCD (e.g. a human operator).
+This forces any updates to MAS configuration to be made by pushing a commit to the **Config Repo**, ensuring that the configuration in the **Config Repo** is always the "source of truth".
-- `prune: true`
+- [`prune: true`](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automatic-pruning): this allows ArgoCD to automatically deprovision MAS resources when their corresponding configuration files are deleted from the **Config Repo**.

 !!! info